nelson888/java-rest-client/README.md

 This project is a Java library for working with REST services.
 It provides a client that can send requests to a REST server.
 It was written in Kotlin.
-The architecture of this client is inspired from the Java 9 Http Client
+The architecture of this client is inspired from the Java 9 Http Client There are multiple clients.
+Each have the same API, but they are backed by different library:
+- `http-client-url` is backed by native Java URL class
+- `http-client-okhttp3` is backed by okhttp3

 ## Architecture